Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

-\textbf{In fact, $\nu$ represents the average curvature and is much larger than $\mu$.} We use $\vx'$ to denote the transpose of $\vx$.
+In fact, $\nu$ is usually much larger than $\mu$.
 Let $\mH_{\vx}=\nabla^{2}F(\vx)$ be the Hessian matrix evaluated at $\vx$.
 We use Taylor expansion to approximate the left hand side of Eq~(\ref{eq:main-0}) as follows

+The approximation is reasonably accurate for smooth convex objectives.
 For convex objective, the Hessian matrix is positive semi-definite and $\tr(\mH_{\vx})$ is the sum of the eigenvalues of $H_{\vx}$.
-We can further express out the right hand side of Eq~(\ref{eq:main-0}) as follows
+The right hand side of Eq~(\ref{eq:main-0}) can be written as